williamdemeo/logic-seminar-spring2018/PITCHME.md

 (PA suffices for much of Number Theory, analysis can be formalized in PA2, etc.)</li>

-<li class="fragment"> In fact, we don't really need to commit, as long as our proofs use
+<li class="fragment"> In fact, we don't need to commit, as long as our proofs use
   standard techniques that we believe are formalizable in *some* system.</li>
 </ul>